ncampigotto/pairwise_imitation/README.md

 # pairwise_imitation
-Evolutionary dynamics of cooperation with pairwise imitative revision protocols
+Evolution of cooperation in a population of agents who follow pairwise imitative rules of behaviour